Pasindu457825/ITPM-DineMate/README.md

 👨‍💻 Developed by:
 Tharusha Rathnayaka
 Pasindu Rasanjana
 Isuri Karunathilaka
 Perera P D P N

-📃 License
-This project is licensed under the MIT License.

 🙌 Thank you for visiting DineMate!